-We do not know how many kidney patients were included in the vaccine trials because trials generally include the wider population rather than people with specific health conditions.
+We do not know how many people with kidney disease were included in the vaccine trials because trials generally include the wider population rather than people with specific health conditions.

 As the vaccine is new, we will not have all the answers to how different people respond for some time.